OctopusDeploy/blog/blog/2022-03/githubactions-secrets/index.md

 In this post, we look at those 3 levels and how to add secrets to them.
 We also look at how to call secrets in an example workflow.

-This is part of a series of articles about [software deployment](https://octopus.com/devops/software-deployments/).
+This is part of a series of articles about [GitHub Actions](https://octopus.com/devops/github-actions/).

 ## Repository secrets